appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 **selectedRow**

 A table you have created might contain a large amount of data.
 But when you want to get the data of a single row of the table, the selectedRow property comes into play.\
-selectedRow is an internal property that fetches the row's data selected by the user in the table.
-You can easily bind different widgets to each table row using this property.
+selectedRow is an internal property that fetches the data of the table row that the user selected.
+You can bind different widgets to each table row using this property.

 As you already know by now, you can write JS code anywhere in Appsmith inside \{{\}}., To bind the selected row of the table to another widget, open the property pane of it, and add the code snippet given below: